AcnNuriSezgin/Glory/README.md

     })));
 ```

-* If you want show rationale you can enable on builder.
+* If you want to show rationale you can enable on builder.
 Also Glory has own activity for requesting permission but you can change requester
 through builder and add customized one.
 ```java
     final String[] permissions = {Manifest.permission.READ_SMS,